 Health care organizations are generally required to ensure that their systems and the patient data that they contain remain highly available, and that measures are in place to prevent data loss.
 There are a number of different technologies that can be used, many of which revolve around redundancy and various forms of replication.
-This tip examines five common
+This tip examines five common data replication strategies.

 One way health care providers are insuring that patient data remains accessible is through the use of server redundancy.
 If a server failure occurs, then another server is available to pick up where the failed server left off.